georlia/SQL-Projects/Golden-Era-Of-Video-Games/README.md

 |avg_critic_score| Average score of all the games ratings for the year |float|

 ## First SQL Query
-> List the first five names in alphabetical order and find out if each name is "Classic" or "Trendy."
+> Identify the ten best-selling video games of all time in this dataset.

 ![Photos/query1.png](Photos/query1.png)